secretstartups/handbook/blog/index.html.md

 #### Post type

 We use these to make it faster to track the effectiveness of different types of blog posts.
-There are three post type categories we use to differentiate blog content:
+There are several post type categories we use to differentiate blog content:

 1. **Content marketing:** Examples, education, reporting, storytelling, thought leadership, and use cases.
 1. **Corporate:** Company news, announcements, and community updates (ex: issue bash, contributor profiles).